TheBoneJarmer/Arqanore/README.md

 Arqanore requires dotnet core 2.1 or higher to compile.

 ### Arqan
-Arqanore is built on top of my other library, Arqan, which can be found at https://github.com/TheBoneJarmer/Arqan. **Please make sure you read the readme within the repo of Arqan as you will need to download and install several dependencies.**
+Arqanore is built on top of my other library, Arqan, which can be found at https://github.com/TheBoneJarmer/Arqan.

 ### Linux
 Arqanore makes use of the System.Drawing package from Microsoft, this requires however several extra packages which are not required by Windows.
 Execute the following command to install them.